We offer hearing devices for virtually every client, no matter their age or degree of hearing loss.

 The classroom amplification system featuring sound performance combined with plug-and-play simplicity.

-Enables children with normal hearing and unilateral hearing loss to be more attentive by bring speech directly to their ears and reducing the effects of distance,...
+Enables children with normal hearing and unilateral hearing loss to be more attentive by bringing speech directly to their ears and reducing the effects of distance,...

 1 Thibodeau, L. (2014).
 Comparison of speech recognition with adaptive digital and FM wireless technology by listeners who use hearing aids.
 American Journal of Audiology, 23(2), 201-210